bholloway/resolve-url-loader/readme.md

 };
 ```

+### Options

+* `absolute` Forces the url() to be resolved to an absolute path.
+This is considered
+[bad practice](http://webpack.github.io/docs/how-to-write-a-loader.html#should-not-embed-absolute-paths) so only do it
+if you know what you are doing.

+* `sourceMap` Generate a source-map.

 ## How it works

 The incoming source-map is used to resolve the original file.
 This is necessary where there was some preceding transpile